ckovacs1/want-to-dos/README.md

 - Email: tiffany3123@gmail.com
 - Password: password123@

+**We have followed one user and invited the test accounnt to a wanttodo using another account in order to show the past notifications.**

 1. Sign up, Login

 - **Make sure when logging in, you click Remember Me.
 This will prevent you from getting logged out when you exit and reopen the window.**